itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 :math:`W` is a weight matrix and :math:`x` is an input vector.
 Each value :math:`x_i` from the input vector can be only -1 or 1.
-On the diagonal we have only squared values that mean we will always see ones their.
+So on the diagonal we have only squared values and that mean we will always see ones on that places.
-Think about it, at any cases they take just one possible state.
+Think about it, at any case values on the diagonal take just one possible state.
 In recovery procedure they are perceived as a definite memory state, but in fact they are useles and even can make incorrect contribution into the output result.
 For this reason we need to set up all the diagonal values equal to the zero.
 The final weight formula look like the one below.